input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-02-03-transaction-assurance.md

 ## Strict Security Level

-Strict level is against all types of adversaries (it requires more block confirmations).
+Strict security level protects against all types of adversaries (it requires more block confirmations).
 Values in the table correspond to Cardano market capitalization of $60 millions.

 <table class="full-width">